gustavosbarreto/qml-browser/README.md

 ## Running

-You need to serve QML files using any normal webserver.
-For example:
+You need to serve QML files using any normal webserver, For example:

 ```
 cd examples/google